JMLizano/wikipediaSQL/README.md

 select * from page limit 20
 ```

+>The results of the queries are truncated, to prevent loading to much >records.
+The proper way of doing this would be using pagination, but it >is not trivial to implement for this endpoint.
+>The truncated size is controlled through the 'FETCH_SIZE' parameter.

 **Outdated**
 ---
 Like 'home' endpoint, but in this case the query is fixed to the following: